edsu/wikilinks/README.md

 # wikilinks

-`wikilinks` is a Python module that provides a single function for extracting external links from Wikipedia that point at a particular website.
+`wikilinks` is a Python command line utility and module that allow you to easily extract external links from Wikipedia that point at a particular website.
 It can be useful and interesting to see how Wikipedians have cited the content made available on another website.
 These links say something about the websites placement in Wikipedia, as well as the topics of interest in the website.